 This document specifies a profile for the ACE framework [I-D.ietf-ace-oauth-authz].
-In this profile, Clients and a Broker use MQTT to exchange Application Messages.
+In this profile, Clients and Server (Broker) use MQTT to exchange Application Messages.
 The protocol relies on TLS for communication security between entities.
 The MQTT protocol interactions are described based on the MQTT v5.0 - the OASIS Standard [MQTT-OASIS-Standard-v5].
-It is expected that MQTT deployments will retain backward compatibility for MQTT v3.1.1 clients, and therefore, this document also describes a reduced set of protocol interactions for MQTT v3.1.1 - the OASIS Standard [MOTT-OASIS-Standard].
-However, MOTT v5.0 is the RECOMMENDED version as it works more naturally with ACE-style authentication and authorization.
+Since it is expected that MQTT deployments will continue to support MQTT v3.1.1 clients, this document also describes a reduced set of protocol interactions for MQTT v3.1.1 - the OASIS Standard [MQTT-OASIS-Standard].
+However, MQTT v5.0 is the RECOMMENDED version as it works more naturally with ACE-style authentication and authorization.

-MQTT is a publish-subscribe protocol and after connecting to the MQTT Broker, a Client can publish and subscribe to multiple topics.
-The MQTT Broker is responsible for distributing messages published by the publishers to their subscribers.
+MQTT is a publish-subscribe protocol and after connecting to the MQTT Server (Broker), a Client can publish and subscribe to multiple topics.
+The Broker, which acts as the Resource Server (RS), is responsible for distributing messages published by the publishers to their subscribers.
+In the rest of the document the terms "RS", "MQTT Server" and "Broker" are used interchangeably.

 Messages are published under a Topic Name, and subscribers must subscribe to the Topic Names to receive the corresponding messages.
 The Broker uses the Topic Name in a published message to determine which subscribers to relay the messages.
 In this document, topics, more specifically, Topic Names, are treated as resources.
 The Clients are assumed to have identified the publish/subscribe topics of interest out-of-band (topic discovery is not a feature of the MQTT protocol).
-A resource owner can preconfigure policies at the AS that give Clients publish or subscribe permissions to different topics.
+A Resource Owner can pre-configure policies at the Authorisation Server (AS) that give Clients publish or subscribe permissions to different topics.